What Is Sexual Harassment?

 Sexual harassment or sexual assault can disrupt a working environment, traumatize workers, and result in costly litigation.
 Whether you've been the victim of sexual harassment or manage a workplace that you want to keep harassment-free, you can benefit from the advice of a lawyer.

-Contact a local employment law attorney with experience in sexual harassment cases and sexual harassment laws to answer all of your questions and guide you every step of the way.
+Contact a local employment law attorney with experience in sexual harassment cases and sexual harassment laws to answer your questions and guide you every step of the way.
 A lawyer can provide valuable legal advice you can count on, help you review your company's sexual harassment policy, and file a sexual harassment complaint.